timmy-quinn/Traffic_notifications/README.md

 request_file.json: Contains the request details for the trip.
 trip_details.json: (Optional) File to save the current route details if needed.
 ## JSON File Structure
-standard_route.json and current_route.json
-These files should follow the structure provided by the Google Maps Directions API response.

 #### `trip_details.json`
 ```